India among over 90 nations without paid paternity leave for new dads: UNICEF

 Noting that much work remains to be done, UNICEF said in eight countries across the world, including the United States which is home to nearly four million infants, there was no paid maternity or paternity leave policy.

-Other countries with high infant populations, including Brazil and Congo, all have national paid paternity leave policies, albeit offering relatively short-term entitlements.
+Other countries with high infant populations, including Brazil and Congo, all have national paid paternity leave policies, although offering relatively short-term entitlements.

 "Positive and meaningful interaction with mothers and fathers from the very beginning helps shape children's brain growth and development for life, making them healthier and happier, and increasing their ability to learn.
 It's all of our responsibility to enable them to fill this role," UNICEF Executive Director Henrietta Fore said.